thuynh26/cmpm121-Final/README.md

 - **Oxygen Drain**: Oxygen drains it when the player is in a room where they cannot breathe and oxygen level is tracked and remembered accross all scenes/rooms.
 If oxygen reaches zero, the game end, so players are to manage their oxygen in order to explore and progress.
 - Players can use an oxygen tank or go to a safe room to restore oxygen.
 If oxygen reaches zero, the game ends, so players are to manage their oxygen in order to explore and progress.

+## F3 Devlog Entry - 12/5/2025

+### Multiple Language Support

+- **Start Screen Language Selection**: Added 3 language buttons (English, Chinese, and Arabic) to the screen start overlay.
+- **Language Definitions**: Language strings are all in language.js inside a languages object with keys for English (en), Chinese (zr), and Arabic (ar).
+The initI18n function receives references to the start overlay, the “Select a Language” label, and the Start Game button that main.js creates.
+It then injects language buttons dynamically and wires them to setLanguage(langCode).
+- **DOM Updates**: updateInGameTexts replaces the text of DOM elements like controls-text, target-message, victory-title / victory-body, and loss-title/loss-body based on the selected language.

+### Visual Theme

+- Wired rendering and lighting configuration to respond to the user’s system theme so the game world visually reflects light vs. dark mode.
+On page load, the game reads the host environment’s preference (via CSS media queries and/or JS checks) and chooses between a “light theme” config and a “dark theme” config.
+- **Lighting and Background changes**: In light mode, the scene uses brighter lights, a light space background, and brighter/neutral material colors for walls and floors.
+In dark mode, there is lower ambient intensity, a darker space background, and adjusted directional/emissive lighting and scene colors.

 ## F3 Team REFLECTION